getting lost

 is the most difficult

-equation and cannot
+equation, and cannot

-be verbalized adequately,
+be verbalized adequately

-and paranoia rises to the fore,
+paranoia therefore rises to the fore,

-making anyone you might
+making anyone i might

 meet in this confusing